Also known as: JDM.

 What are the symptoms of juvenile dermatomyositis?

-Along with the progressive muscle weakness that leads to problems with movement, juvenile dermatomyositis also causes a rash on the face, hands, chest, elbows and knees.
-Difficulty swallowing, fever, fatigue, weight loss and lung problems are other symptoms of the disease.
+Along with the progressive muscle weakness that leads to problems with movement, juvenile dermatomyositis also causes a rash on the face, chest, back, fingers, elbows, knees and ankles, most often.
+Difficulty swallowing, fever, fatigue, weight loss, joint pain and lung problems are other symptoms of the disease.

 What are juvenile dermatomyositis care options?

-There is no cure for JDM but medications can help with the symptoms of the disease.
-Physical therapy and speech therapy can also assist people in living with the condition.
-Wearing sunscreen is very important for managing and preventing the rash.
+There is no definite cure, but there are treatments available that help children with JDM have improvement in both muscle and skin inflammation.
+Medications can help with the symptoms of the disease.
+Physical therapy can also assist people in living with the condition.
+Wearing sunscreen is important for managing the rash.

 Reviewed by: Yonit Sterba Rakovchik, MD